HighSchoolHacking/GLS/Documentation/Design/Classes/Member Variable Declarations.md

 Classes may define member variables that each instance of that class contains.

-Many languages (e.g. C# and Java) guarantee class instances are created with space for each member.
+Many languages, such as C# and Java, guarantee class instances are created with space for each member.
 More dynamic languages may declare members without guaranteeing their existence (TypeScript).
-Others forgo declaring them altogether (Python, Ruby) unless a default initial value is specified.
+Others such as Python and Ruby forgo declaring them altogether under certain conditions.